healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 *   Cleaning and Storing (30%) - **8.5**/undefined

-The Crux Non-Stick Electric Skillet 14620 was user-friendly and its medium size fit well in the dishwasher as well as in the storage.
-Although cleaning was simple for the most part, we encountered challenges with persistent burnt residue such as caramel stains.
+The Crux Non-Stick Electric Skillet 14620 is user-friendly, its medium size fitted well in the dishwasher, and it’s easy to store away.
+Although cleaning was simple for the most part, we encountered challenges with persistent burnt residues such as caramel stains.

 ### 9.0 - Ease of Use